Billings Fall Ball

 • One strap dresses are ok

-• Dress shoes up to the task of zealous dancing; ballet slippers are recommended over high heels.
+• Dress shoes or dress sandals up to the task of zealous dancing; ballet slippers with a small strap are recommended over high heels, (you will be running)

 • We highly suggest the reinforcement of straps, and be cautious of the length of dress so it is not a